datasektionen/bawang-content/en/organization/grafisk-profil/body.md

 # Graphical profile

 The chapter is developing a graphical profile in order to standardise **typography, colours and use of the chapter logo**.
-The profile has been used during the development of the chapter's new webpage and will make everyone happy, should it be used in other contexts too.
+The profile has been used during the development of the chapter's new webpage and use of the profile in other contexts is highly encouraged.

+will make everyone happy, should it be used in other contexts too.

 * The chapter uses the Lato font
 * The primary colour is **cerise**, with shades _strong_ (#EE2A7B), _regular_ (#E83D84) and _light_ (#EC5F99)